feedhenry/feedhenry.github.io/hero-openshift.md

 * `oc new-app <dockerhub-username>/<dockerhub-image-name>`

+If you don't have an app, you can use the nodejs-hello example from google to test a deployment:

+* * `oc new-app google/nodejs-hello`

 In the OpenShift console you should see your app spinning up in its pod.

 To access your app, you will need to create an external-facing route to it.
 Do this through the cli with:

 * `oc expose service/<name> --hostname=<www.example.com>`

+Or if you are using the nodejs-hello example from google:

+* `oc expose service/nodejs-hello --hostname=nodejs-hello.127.0.0.1.nip.io:8080`

 You can also set up a route through the openshift console: